elunna/hackem/hackem_changelog.md

 - Level 15: Slayers now get Warning
 - Level 21: Slayers now get Clairvoyence
 - Their special spell is protection
-- Their guaranteed sacrifice gift is the Spear of Light.
+- Their guaranteed sacrifice gift is the Holy Spear of Light.
 - Elven slayers can start with silver elven daggers.
 - Undead slayers do NOT have a multishot penalty.